-SharePoint Online has both a classic and a modern search experience.
-Learn about the differences between the classic and modern search experiences in SharePoint Online.
+SharePoint Online has both a classic and a modern search experience, where Microsoft search in SharePoint is the modern search experience.
+Learn about the differences between the search experiences in SharePoint Online.

 If you're responsible for search in your organization, you can customize how results are presented on classic search results pages.
 Read about how you can use the search web parts in SharePoint Online to make it easier for users find what they're looking for in the classic search experience.